hoanhan101/hraft/PROPOSAL.md

 in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.

-There are 3 big components that it has: a key-value storage, consensus algorithm and routing/service discovery.
+There are 3 big components in the system: a key-value storage, consensus algorithm and routing/service discovery.

 ### A key-value storage